mikececco/imapper-oms-v1/VERCEL_DEPLOYMENT.md

 ## Stripe Webhook Configuration

-The application uses Stripe webhooks to process payments and create orders.
+The application uses Stripe webhooks to process payments and create orders automatically.
 To set up webhooks:

 1. Go to the [Stripe Dashboard](https://dashboard.stripe.com/)
 2. Navigate to Developers > Webhooks
 3. Click "Add endpoint"
 4. Enter your webhook URL: `https://your-domain.com/api/webhook/stripe`
 5. Select the following events to listen for:
-   - `invoice.created`
+   - `checkout.session.completed` - Creates an order when a checkout is completed
+   - `payment_intent.succeeded` - Creates an order when a payment is successful
+   - `customer.created` - Creates an order when a customer is created (if metadata includes create_order=true)
    - `invoice.paid`
    - `invoice.payment_failed`
    - `invoice.finalized`
-   - `payment_intent.succeeded`
    - `payment_intent.payment_failed`
    - `charge.succeeded`
    - `charge.failed`